How long is the courting phase supposed to last?

 What a great trick question!
 There isn’t an end date.
 I would like to speak to the courting phase, so thanks for bringing it up.
 There’s a universal consensus about what the courting phase means:

 - It ends, you’re committed, you stop going to fancy restaurants, and start wearing sweatpants.

 I’ve whipped up three courting phase best practices just for you, and for the readers:

 Behave Like You: Be you throughout your dating process.
 If he doesn’t like who you really are, awesome.
 He’ll go away, hopefully quickly.
 After a pint of Ben & Jerry’s and a few nights of binge-watching a Netflix series, you can then move on to find your person who likes hanging out with the real you.

-Courting Clarification: Do you worry about losing your mystery?
+And before I leave you, I want to provide a courting clarification.
+Do you worry about losing your mystery?
 Do you think once the mystique is gone, or because the chase is over (now you’re caught) that he’ll stop paying attention to you?
 Part of this is true, but it’s not what you think.

 When your date is “hunting” you, he’s focused on you, and you are very distracting. this makes him a hot mess at the office.
 His boss, co-workers, and clients are all dying for you to get caught already so he can stop sucking at this job and get back to the business of business.
 I’m thinking you want him to keep his fancy job, yes?
 I recommend you get behind this idea of being caught.
 This is when you shift from “courting” to “supporting, loving partnership.”